joshisa/piwikstart/README.md

   - movement of composer config files
   - missing .gitignore files
   - detection of web installer tweaks to reduce end user friction
+  - 403 blocked access for the piwik.php test because of default security hardening

 ![Admin](https://github.com/joshisa/piwikstart/blob/master/bluezone/img/admin.png)

-- {OPTIONAL} At this point, you may choose to login and browse to the administration section of Piwik.
-  **NOTE**: To encourage better security practices, the deploy is configured to only allow login via **HTTPS**.
-Attempting to login via non-SSL will result in a **Form Security failed error**.
-Within the plugins section, you will be able to **activate** or **deactivate** plugins of your choice.
+- At this point, you should login and browse to the administration section of Piwik.
+It is important for you to **ACTIVATE** at least one plugin (SecurityInfo: Recommended) to proceed with this install process.
+This is required in order to have a fully generated **config.ini.php** prior to downloading it. **NOTE**: To encourage better security practices, the deploy is configured to only allow login via **HTTPS** and will force redirect any attempts to access the deploy via NON-SSL.
 As a convenience, this repo "assembles" the following plugins within the deployment:
   - SecurityInfo (recommended)
   - PerformanceInfo (recommended)
   - PlatformsReport (recommended)